hrtovey/heather-website/src/post/2021-09-17_shopify-files-folders.md

 Snippets are often created for heavily reused code like:

-- product cards (you may find these in featured product sections, collection pages, product recommendations, etc.)
+- **product cards** (you may find these in featured product sections, collection pages, product recommendations, etc.)
-- blog cards (you may find these in Recent Article sections, on the main blog listing page, and maybe even the 404 page)
+- **blog cards** (you may find these in Recent Article sections, on the main blog listing page, and maybe even the 404 page)
-- svg icons (these are typically used everywhere across the site like for a cart in your header, icons on your product pages, and so many more places)
+- **svg icons** (allows you to use the same icon code everywhere while specifying which icon you want to display)
-- social media links (often found in the footer, header, contact pages, blog posts, etc.)
+- **social media links** (often found in the footer, header, contact pages, blog posts, etc.)

 Unlike Sections, snippets do not have their own settings, but they can access the settings of sections they are embedded into.